 2. Highlight Promotions and Time-Limited Offers

 Promotional offers continue to be one of the most common and effective tactics among top-performing ads.
-In our April review, approximately 40% of the top videos featured some kind of promotion—whether it was a percentage or dollar discount, a BOGO-style offer, or a free item or service included with purchase.
+In our review, approximately 40% of the top videos featured some kind of promotion—whether it was a percentage or dollar discount, a BOGO-style offer, or a free item or service included with purchase.

-Common offers included 10-40% off codes, free shipping, and free items with a first purchase.
+Common offers include 10-40% off codes, free shipping, and free items with a first purchase.
 For example, several ads introduced "10% off code APP10" right at the hook, or promoted "X free items with your order" or “buy 2 and get 1 free” as a closing incentive.

 Takeaway: Introduce an evergreen or promotional offer—and make time-sensitivity clear to encourage immediate action.
 In many cases we see that ads with evergreen coupon codes outperform on ROAS and scale.